Rare Things for a Rare Life

 The king’s two-handed sword was missing.
 That was beyond odd.

-“The king’s been murdered,” Blackhawk stated quietly.
-“Commander Lafarge has already declared it a hunting accident.
-I must have the evidence documented before the horse is returned to Farr Castle.
+“The king’s been murdered,” Blackhawk whispered.
+“Colonel Lafarge has already declared it a hunting accident.
+I must have the evidence documented.
+Then I’ll return the horse to Farr Castle.
 Wake Commander Taelor and ask him to come to the stables.”

 “What in the world…?”
 Taelor’s eyes grew large at the sight of the blood-soaked horse.

-“The left side of his torso… Boars got to his body.
-His face and arm–”
+“The left side of his torso…Boars got to his face and arm—”

 “Murder indeed.
 Melazera’s thugs were the first to discover the body?”

 “Yes, Commander.”
-Blackhawk offered a nod.

 “Continue.”

 It was midnight before they’d finished.
 Blackhawk washed the horse and saddle.
-The Commander explained how to clean the pad and royal trappings in a trough with water, ash, and urine until the blood was dissolved away.
+The Commander explained how to clean the pad and royal trappings in a trough with water, ash, and urine until the blood dissolved away.
 Then Blackhawk re-tacked the horse and headed back to Farr.

 As long as they’re unafraid of exposure, we’re safe.